Fergo/FergoGCode/README.md

 # FergoGCode

-FergoGCode is a simple utility to convert DXF or Gerber files into GCode.
+FergoGCode is a simple utility to convert DXF (up to version 2010) or Gerber files into GCode.

 ### Objective